 My work is very intuitive.
 Its focus lies on trying to capture a presence.
 The hardest thing is to give up control and let the energy of the sculpture or painting seek you out.
 Using recycled materials, such as old newspapers and plastic bags, I want to engage in a dialogue with something that already has a history of its own.

 Born in Sweden, Cecilia Nelson studied journalism, art and philosophy at University of Gothenburg.
-During the last years she has studied sculpture at National Academy School of Fine Arts in New York, where she has participated in the juried show Creative Mischief at National Academy Museum.
-Recently she has had two solo shows in New York, one at Countee Cullen Library and the other at Church of Sweden.
-Nelson has also had exhibitions in Stockholm, Sweden, and in Poland.
+During the last years she has studied sculpture at National Academy School of Fine Arts in New York, where she has participated in the juried show Creative Mischief at National Academy Museum, 2016 and 2017.
+Recently she has had two solo shows in New York, one at Countee Cullen Library and Gallery and the other at Church of Sweden.
+Nelson has also had exhibitions in Stockholm, Sweden, in Poland and Finland.
 She has received several scholarships.

 In addition to her work as an artist, Nelson is a journalist and a writer.